mikeoles/CS1520Project/README.md

 work.

 I used php and mysql server on xampp to store the data from my past coursework and add it to the homepage.
 I also used php to store the list of previous concepts I've learned in an array and then added that to a div on the page.
+Since I used xampp to create the sql database i'm not sure if it will work based on what i've uploaded to github without xampp.

 On my resume page I added the functionality of having my resume as a pdf embedded in the webpage as well as a link for the user to download